 The whole area is a mountain biker’s delight, with trails ranging from easy enough for me to mistakenly head down in my 4×4 the first time I visited, to “Eish!”.

 The Canopy Tour is a real treat, with wonderful views over the Karkloof Valley from the uppermost platform and zipline, and thrilling, staggered descents through the canopies of the indigenous forest.
 Here you can hope to spot the same elusive bird species to be found near the lodge, as well as Simango monkeys.
 Afterward, you can enjoy a supplied light meal and check out the photos from your experience, which you can buy on a disc.
 I’ve done numerous canopy tours and this one remains top of my list.

-Apart from the Forest Lodge there are the equally isolated Mounbtain Lodge and, down on the flatland of the farm, the fabulous farmhouse and separate cottage.
+Apart from the Forest Lodge and the equally isolated Mountain Lodge, down on the flatland of the farm is the fabulous farmhouse and separate cottage, 25m apart.
 The farmhouse does not deserve its four star rating, or maybe a star fell off.
 It looks great from outside, but a whole lot better inside and is wonderful for families or groups, with a loft play area complete with foosball, pool table and much more- and there is playground with trampoline and swings close by and a private dam right outside.
+Five stars from me!

 Check them all out here: http://www.rockwood.co.za/

 NB: Competition start date to be confirmed.
 Entries not accepted until such time.
 We are giving away a two night self-catering stay for six in Rockwood Forest Lodge with champagne and chocolate picnic hamper and six Karkloof Canopy Tours, worth R10369.
 The prize is valid for six months from ?//.
 Drop us an email at firstname.lastname@example.org and name the reserve in which Rockwood Forest Lodge is situated.